ethier-lab/AxoNet-fiji/README.md

 		-Double click on the **"Host"** field and enter the host as **"webdav:Mritch3"**
 	-Close the **"manage update sites"** window and click **"Apply changes"**
 3. Restart Fiji
-4. Load an image by dragging it to the Fiji window.
+4. Load an image by dragging its file to the Fiji window.
 	-Your image may be any size!
 5. Find AxoNet under **"Plugins"** on the Fiji toolbar
 	-This may be towards the bottom of the drop-down menu (you may have to scroll down).